opflucker/NetCoreResults/README.md

 Chosen minimalism over efficiency.
 Structs are more efficient but introduce important limitations:
   - Structs have no inheritance, so the current design (classes Result, Success and Failure) can not be used.
 Use of inheritance allows a cleaner and shorter code, without using any conditional, and enable the use of cast operator overloads that reduce client boilerplate code.
-Using an interface (like IResult) will allow to use structs for types Success and Failure, but interfaces do not support cast operation overloads.
+  - Inheritance problem can not be fixed with interfaces (implemented by structs) because they introduce boxing, losing structs efficiency.
+Additionally, interfaces do not support cast operation overloads.

 - Some use cases are not implemented because they do not add significant advantages.
 In particular:
   - A result without success or failure data: This use case can be well covered returning a simple boolean.